Rate Limiting in Ambassador Edge Stack

 - On a specific service, stricter limits are desirable

-resources could be configured:
+The following Mapping resources could be configured:

 ---apiVersion: getambassador.io/v2kind: Mappingmetadata:name: foo-appspec:prefix: /foo/service: foolabels:ambassador:- foo-app_label_group:- foo-app- total_requests_group:- remote_address---apiVersion: getambassador.io/v2kind: Mappingmetadata:name: bar-appspec:prefix: /bar/service: barlabels:ambassador:- bar-app_label_group:- bar-app- total_requests_group:- remote_address

-would be labeled with {{"generic_key": "foo-app"},{"remote_address", 10.10.11.12}} and {{"generic_key": "bar-app"},{"remote_address", 10.10.11.12}}, respectively.
+Now requests to the foo-app and the bar-app would be labeled with {{"generic_key": "foo-app"},{"remote_address", 10.10.11.12}} and {{"generic_key": "bar-app"},{"remote_address", 10.10.11.12}}, respectively.
 Rate limits on these two services could be created as such:

 ---apiVersion: getambassador.io/v2kind: RateLimitmetadata:name: foo-rate-limitspec:domain: ambassadorlimits:- pattern: [{generic_key: "foo-app"}]rate: 10unit: second---apiVersion: getambassador.io/v2kind: RateLimitmetadata:name: bar-rate-limitspec:domain: ambassadorlimits:- pattern: [{generic_key: "bar-app"}]rate: 20unit: second---apiVersion: getambassador.io/v2kind: RateLimitmetadata:name: user-rate-limitspec:domain: ambassadorlimits:- pattern: [{remote_address: "*"}]rate: 100unit: minute